semasuka/Income-classification/README.md

 ├── README.md                       <- this readme file.
 │
 │
-├── requirements.txt                <- list of all the dependencies with their versions(streamlit).
+├── requirements.txt                <- list of all the dependencies with their versions(used for Streamlit ).

 ```
 ## Contribution